-To make it easier on you, and to help your body get maximum utilisation from your reduced diet, you should increase the frequency with which you eat in a cutting phase.
+To make it easier on you, and to help your body get maximum utilisation from your reduced diet.
+You should increase the frequency with which you eat in a cutting phase.

-If you can change your eating up to 8 – 10 small portions spread throughout the day, you will keep your metabolism up at it’s peak for maximum fat burning.
+If you can change your eating up to 8 – 10 small portions spread throughout the day.
+You will keep your metabolism up at its peak for maximum fat burning.